5 Strategies To Generate More B2B Leads With Coupons

 Social media, smartphones, and mobile broadband have changed how customers find their products.
 The new way has allowed buyers to find, research, and purchase their goods within a single commute to work, as opposed to the traditional way, no contact with a salesperson is necessary.
 As a result, dozens of marketing automation tools have emerged to enable B2B companies to revamp their lead acquisition strategy accordingly.
 It’s kind of a level playing field now.
-Everybody can easily tap into a blog, gated content, newsletters, popups, A/B tests, pixel tracking, mass email sendout, and other digital marketing techniques.
+Everybody can easily tap into a blog, gated content, newsletters, popups, A/B tests, pixel tracking, mass email send-out, and other digital marketing techniques.
 So how do you stand out?

 E-commerce giants have already pursued heavy marketing personalization, getting great results.
 But you just can’t personalize the whole marketing strategy overnight.
 It’s way too expensive and requires time to figure out what works.
 A better way is to approach this step by step, fixing one thing at a time.
 And there’s a versatile tool which fits perfectly into such an iterative approach - digital coupons.

-In this article, I will overview the popular lead generation techniques and see how you can use personalized coupons to recapture and ultimately drive up conversion rates.
+In this article, I will overview the popular lead generation techniques for B2B and see how you can use personalized coupons to recapture and ultimately drive up conversion rates for your B2B business.

 Before we jump into explaining how specific channels can be improved, let’s recall what lead generation is all about.
 Every lead nurturing tactic boils down to 3 things: